dotnet/runtime/docs/coreclr/project-docs/contributing.md

 - The license of the file is [permissive](https://en.wikipedia.org/wiki/Permissive_free_software_licence).
 - The license of the file is left in-tact.
-- The contribution is correctly attributed in the [3rd party notices](../../THIRD-PARTY-NOTICES) file in the reposititory, as needed.
+- The contribution is correctly attributed in the [3rd party notices](../../THIRD-PARTY-NOTICES) file in the repository, as needed.

 See [IdnMapping.cs](../../src/mscorlib/src/System/Globalization/IdnMapping.cs) for an example of a file copied from another project and attributed in the [CoreCLR 3rd party notices](../../THIRD-PARTY-NOTICES) file.